juniorsundarCasual/TGT/vault/volume-5.chapter-312.md

 The terrible, twisting and turning transit totalled what felt like twenty minutes.
 Although that may just have been the creation of a tortured mind.
 Shuri finally reached the destination at the base of the slide and her excellent memory told her that it had, in fact, only been fifteen seconds since she last saw the sunlight.
 It was an embarrassing realisation, but one that she had to stop from showing on her face because her eyes (still acclimating to the darkness) noticed a person walking down the steep incline with nonchalant steps.

-Beneath Marie's feet, Shuri noticed the formation of large spell-circles.
+Beneath Marie's feet, Shuri noticed the formation of large spell circles.
 "Magic has many uses.
 The limit is your imagination," Marie explained.
-"Gecko's climb walls with the help of Van der Waals forces between the large surface area on their setae dense feet, and the wall where they intend to walk on.
-It is possible to replicate this by creating artificial setae of miniscule mana tendrils."
+"Geckos climb walls with the help of Van der Waals forces between the large surface area on their setae dense feet, and the wall where they intend to walk on.
+It is possible to replicate this by creating artificial setae of minuscule mana tendrils."

-Shuri bit back a witty retort for two reason.
+Shuri bit back a witty retort for two reasons.
 The first was because the proposed concept was truly fascinating.
 It argued against her preconceived notion of magic and truly exemplified the True World Sect's approach towards the subject: that "magic should be thought of as a scalpel, where each spell and application has a specific and precise purpose, instead of a blunt instrument, that screws in a nail by hammering it."

-The second reason was because just behind Marie, she noticed a warm light floating near the ceiling and approaching their location.
+The second reason was that just behind Marie, she noticed a warm light floating near the ceiling and approaching their location.
 Then, the singular light turned to two, then three, and so on as a veritable rainbow of colours illuminated the dark cavern.

 "Oh.
 My.
 Word."
 Marie accented each exclamation in awe.